Subfunctionalization

 Subfunctionalization is a neutral mutation process in which each paralog retains a subset of its original ancestral function.
 The figure illustrates that the ancestral gene (yellow & blue) is capable of both functions before gene duplication.
 After gene duplication the functional capabilities are divided amongst the gene copies.
 After this divergence each paralog is capable of independently performing a distinct ancestral function.

 Subfunctionalization was proposed by Stoltzfus (1999) and Force et al. (1999) as one of the possible outcomes of functional divergence that occurs after a gene duplication event, in which pairs of genes that originate from duplication, or paralogs, take on separate functions.
 Subfunctionalization is a neutral mutation process of constructive neutral evolution; meaning that no new adaptations are formed.
 During the process of gene duplication paralogs simply undergo a division of labor by retaining different parts (subfunctions) of their original ancestral function.
 This partitioning event occurs because of segmental gene silencing leading to the formation of paralogs that are no longer duplicates, because each gene only retains a single function.
-It is important to note that the ancestral gene was capable of performing both functions and the descendant duplicate genes can now only perform one of the original ancestral functions.
+The ancestral gene was capable of performing both functions and the descendant duplicate genes can now only perform one of the original ancestral functions.

-Alternative Hypothesis
+Alternative hypothesis

 Subfunctionalization after gene duplication is thought to be the newer model of functional divergence.
 Before 1910, scientists were unaware that genes were capable of multifunctionalization.
 The original thought was that each gene possessed one function, but in fact genes have independently mutable regions and possessed the ability to subfunctionalize.
 Neofunctionalization, where one paralogous copy derives a new function after gene duplication, is thought to be the classical model of functional divergence.
 Nevertheless, because of its neutral mutation process subfunctionalization seem to present a more parsimonious explanation for the retention of duplicates in a genome.